nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Some commands take in parameters. e.g. in `add n/NAME`, the `add` command takes in an `n/` parameter.

+- `INDEX` used in commands is always 1-based.

 - Words in `UPPER_CASE` are placeholders for values to be specified.<br />
 e.g. in `edit INDEX`, you should specify an `INDEX` such as `edit 1`.<br />
 e.g. in `add n/NAME`, you should specify a `NAME` such as `add n/John Doe`.